 - In relation to application filed by Bitzios - Civil Application 81/2020 – judgment of the Supreme Court of Cyprus dated 30/7/2020.
 This judgment sets out the powers of District Courts to issue disclosure of assets orders on an ex-parte basis and is also relevant on the scope of prerogative order applications.

 - Lariena v RFI Consortium Limited – Civil Appeal 164/19 - judgment of the Supreme Court of Cyprus dated 22/1/2021.
 This judgment relates to the pre-requisites for the issuance of interim injunctions.
-It is one of the most recent Supreme Court of Cyprus judgments addressing the relevant conditions.
+It is one of the most recent Supreme Court of Cyprus judgments setting out the relevant conditions.

 - In re Coral Group Finance – General Application 283/17 - judgment of the District Court of Nicosia dated 8/2/2021.
 With this important judgment the District Court of Nicosia held that a foreign judgment can be enforced in Cyprus even in cases where none of the parties are based in Cyprus.